Menu

 You Need a Different Thyroid Medication

 Chances are, you’ve been started on T4-only medication such as Synthroid or Levothyroxine, which does admittedly work for some people, but not all.
-Some thyroid patients find that they require T3 medicine or Natural Desiccated Thyroid in order to feel well.
+Some thyroid patients find that they require T3 medication or Natural Desiccated Thyroid in order to feel well.
 As with everything, we’re all different and our needs can differ too.

 There are different brands of thyroid medication too.
 You could try another brand to see if one works better for you.